Last updated 25 May 2022

-The majority of child support cases in Australia are dealt with by the Department of Human Services – Child Support (DHS – Child Support) under the Child Support (Assessment) Act 1989 (Cth) (CS(A) Act).
+The majority of child support cases in Australia are dealt with by Services Australia – Child Support under the Child Support (Assessment) Act 1989 (Cth) (CS(A) Act).
 There are some cases where the CS(A) Act does not apply and in those circumstances, a party seeking child support will need to apply for a child maintenance order under the Family Law Act 1975 (Cth) (Family Law Act).

-The DHS – Child Support will make an administrative assessment and determine the amount of child support payable for children after receiving an application from either parent or the carer of a child.
+The Services Australia – Child Support will make an administrative assessment and determine the appropriate amount of child support payable for a child after receiving an application from either parent or the carer of a child.
 Normally, the payee would apply for a child support assessment upon separation.
 A recipient of Centrelink payments for children has an obligation to seek child support.
-Application forms are available on the DHS website.
+Application forms are available on the Services Australia website.

 In some special circumstances, the DHS – Child Support will change the assessment on application from the payer or payee.

-When the Department of Human Services – Child Support cannot make an assessment
+When Services Australia – Child Support cannot make an assessment

 Section 24 of the (CS(A) Act) sets out the circumstances in which children will be covered by the Act.
-When the DHS – Child Support cannot make an assessment for child support, it may still be possible to get a court order for child maintenance.
+When Services Australia – Child Support cannot make an assessment for child support, it may still be possible to get a court order for child maintenance.